This exercise consists of revising your daily or weekly tasks in light of your long-term goals or intentions.

-There’s probably some redundancy between these and some of the other ones, but the main point is when we get focused — just on creating and running through our to-do lists — it’s very easy to find ourselves racing from one task to the next and feeling like we are being very productive.
+There’s probably some redundancy between this and some of our other tips, but the main point is when we get focused — just on creating and running through our to-do lists — it’s very easy to find ourselves racing from one task to the next and feeling like we are being very productive.
 But that productivity raises such questions as “What are those things that are getting done?” and “Are they the right things for us in order to act in line with our intentions?”

 Completing the tasks on your to-do list and crossing them off is very satisfying.
 It gives us a hit of dopamine.
-But if we’re not mindful about it, we can end up getting addicted to updating the to-do list, doing the tasks and then as our tasks, situations, goals and intentions change, we might find ourselves automatically and mindlessly carrying out tasks on the list that aren’t really aligned with our intentions.
+But if we’re not mindful about it, we can end up getting addicted to updating the to-do list, doing the tasks, and then as our tasks, situations, goals, and intentions change, we might find ourselves mindlessly carrying out tasks on the list that aren’t really aligned with our intentions.

 Earlier, I said one of the things you might find yourself doing is taking things off the list without completing them just because they’re no longer in line with your intentions.
 Ask yourself whether you have ever just taken an item off the list not because you completed it but because you decided that you no longer wanted or needed to do it since it didn’t align with your goals anymore.

-Additionally — if you’re like me and have the tendency to be very task- and productivity-oriented — if you do take something off the list without completing it because it’s no longer in line with your intentions, take note of how you feel about that.
-I often have some pangs of guilt.
-Some feeling that arises and tells me, “I should have done this thing” even though applying mindfulness suggests that I no longer want or need to do it.
-At that point, it becomes interesting to pay attention so that if you catch that feeling of guilt, you can examine it and perhaps not have your actions driven or dictated by it.
+Additionally, if you do take something off the list without completing it because it’s no longer in line with your intentions, take note of how you feel about that.
+As a task- and productivity-oriented person, I often experience some pangs of guilt — some feeling that arises and tells me, “I should have done this thing” even though applying mindfulness suggests that I no longer want or need to do it.
+At that point, you can examine the feeling and perhaps not have your actions driven or dictated by it.